DilettaZecchinetti/DilettaZecchinetti/README.md

 # `Welcome to my GitHub! 👋  I'm Diletta! `

-I’m currently a web development student at Northcoders, learning all the ins and outs of coding and building websites. 👩🏽‍💻

 🚀 <strong>What I Do</strong>

 Full-Stack Development: I build both front-end and back-end solutions, focusing on scalable and efficient web applications.
 My projects typically integrate React.js for the front end and Node.js with PostgreSQL for the back end.